dennyshow/milestone-project4/README.md

 The site has a great level of authorisation and authentication and will only take bid and payment from registered user.
 User can learn more about artefacts before participating in any auctions.

-User most wait until auction ends before payment can be made on a won bid.
-The winner is decided when bid has closed!
+User most wait until auction ends before payment can be made for the last bided price.
 Payment is acheived via stripe payment JS.

-I have decided to follow the project requirements and idea provided in brief.
+I have decided to follow the project requirements and an idea provided in brief.

 ## UX